An Experiment in Chick Sexing Methods

-- No method was 100% accurate, except for when results were separated by breed.
-However, when separating by breed, sample sizes become very small (as few as 5 chicks per breed), and so that data is not very strong proof of anything yet.
+- No method was 100% accurate on straight run chicks, except for when results were separated by breed.
+However, when separating by breed, sample sizes become very small (as few as 5 chicks per breed), and so that data is not very strong evidence of anything yet.

 - So far, the Pick Up method has had consistent reactions of all chicks tested, with a few other methods having nearly consistent reactions with one or two chicks differing from the majority.
 This would imply that they are all or mostly all the same sex if those methods were true.
 This also implies that all or most chicks react in the same way to these tests, not based on their sex.

 - Several tests also had unanimous or nearly unanimous reaction in all chicks of the same breed, suggesting that they are related to breed and not sex.

 - Comb Length was the most inconclusive by a tiny margin, with 6 of the 34 chicks (or 17.65%) having inconclusive results.
 This test has a large gray area where comb length appears past the nostril at one angle, but not at another angle, and so it is difficult to record conclusive results on some chicks.
 Some practice has improved my ability to conclude male or female on more recent chicks, however.

 - Leg Stretch was the second most inconsistent, with 5 out of the 29 chicks tested (or 17.24%) stretching one leg out while tucking the other in.
 Some say that even when only one leg is stretched out, this still means the chick is male.
 In this case, the accuracy of that test would rise from about 31% to about 41.4%.